 Today we’ll uncover 9 bad writing habits that can actually ruin your career as a writer, blogger, reporter, etc.

 There’s no exact timeframe to eliminate bad habits and clear your mind for inspiration.
 It can vary from 72 hours to more than 21 days because some long-lasting habits are ingrained at our neural level.

 They can even determine our behavior or outlook.

-Which is why self-publishing writers whose success depends on their productivity should get rid of those daily habits which hold them back.
+This is why self-publishing writers whose success depends on their productivity should get rid of those daily habits which hold them back.

 1. Not sticking to the writing plan

 This lady is too weak to bring a masterpiece to the surface.
-I have the same bad habit – can’t stick to the plan even after I’ve elaborated the perfect one.
+I have the same bad habit – can’t stick to the plan even after I’ve elaborated on the perfect one.